Overview

 Diplomatic Missions & Envoys

-- Joseon maintained the most systematized diplomatic apparatus, with a dedicated agency (μΉλ¬Έμ, Seungmunwon) handling foreign correspondence in Chinese, Japanese, and Jurchen/Manchu.
+- Joseon had the most organized diplomatic system, with a dedicated agency (μΉλ¬Έμ, Seungmunwon) handling correspondence in Chinese, Japanese and Jurchen/Manchu.

-- Korean envoys to China (μ°νμ¬, Yeonhaengsa) traveled to Beijing and returned with books, scientific instruments, and knowledge of Western technology β becoming one of the key channels through which Joseon encountered the outside world.
+- Korean envoys to China (μ°νμ¬, Yeonhaengsa) went to Beijing and came back with books, scientific instruments and knowledge of Western technology.
+These trips were one of the main ways Joseon learned about the wider world.

-- Japanese missions were received at Dongnae (Busan) under strict protocols, while Korean "Tongsinsa" (ν΅μ μ¬) embassies traveled to the Japanese capital periodically, attracting enormous crowds and cultural interest throughout Japan.
+- Japanese missions were received at Dongnae (Busan) under strict protocol.
+Korean Tongsinsa embassies (ν΅μ μ¬) visited the Japanese capital periodically and drew huge crowds wherever they went.

-- Relations with the Jurchen people to the north evolved from tributary exchanges to military confrontation, culminating in the Manchu invasions of 1627 and 1636 that forced Joseon into submission to the new Qing Dynasty.
+- Relations with the Jurchen people shifted from tribute arrangements to military conflict.
+The Manchu invasions of 1627 and 1636 forced Joseon to submit to the new Qing Dynasty.